 \section{Conclusion}

-This paper proposes an adaptive robust safe learning framework that addresses the optimal control problem of nonlinear control systems subject to matching disturbances/faults, {\mg while simultaneously addressing optimization and safety requirements.} The relationship between optimization and safety is quantified and a balance between these two objectives is achieved.
-A high-order RCBF is introduced, which can be integrated with RL to address constrained optimal control problems.
-The proposed safeguarding control policy can handle safety constraints with high relative degree.
+This paper proposed an adaptive robust safe learning framework that solve the constrained optimal control problem of nonlinear systems subject to disturbances/faults.
+The relationship between performance and safety is quantified and a balance between these two objectives is achieved.
+An HO-RCBF is introduced, which can be integrated with RL to address constrained optimal control problems.
+The proposed safeguard control policy can handle safety constraints with high relative degree.
 Interestingly, it can be integrated into any stabilizing control law, designed without considering safety issue, to guarantee the safety of the system.